kenzanlabs/custom-resource-auto-scaling-kinesis-demo/README.md

 ### Testing

-1. We can run a batch process to put records on the target stream (a test method is included in [streams.py](src/streams.py) and allow the monitoring process to observe & record the load, or alternatively can execute:
+1. We can run a batch process to put records on the target stream (a test function, *put_records*, is included in [streams.py](src/streams.py) and allow the monitoring process to observe & record the load, or alternatively can execute:

     ```
     aws cloudwatch put-metric-data --metric-name StreamUtilization --namespace "KENZAN/KinesisMonitor" --value 80 --unit Percent --dimensions StreamName=kinesis-autoscale-test-1